Who We Are

 Tyson Matthews

 Tyson, his wife Grace, and their two boys, Emil and Ezra, were among the first families to commit to planting Church of the Ascension.
-He serves as the Pastor for Worship and Formation, and hopes to pursue Holy Vows to the Priesthood upon finishing his training and schooling at the Renovaré Institute.
+He serves as the Pastor for Worship and Spiritual Formation, and hopes to pursue Holy Orders upon finishing his training and schooling at the Renovaré Institute.

 • Grace Matthews